 Dr. Hélène Carabin is an infectious disease epidemiologist, professor at the Faculty of Veterinary Medicine and The School Of Public Health, Université de Montréal.
-She holds the CRC in Epidemiology and One Health.
-She is a pioneer in using innovative epidemiological and biostatistical methods to better determine how the interface among animals, environment and humans result in zoonotic infections which are of increasing clinical and public health importance in Canada and globally.
-Her research team's rigorous epidemiological approaches has led to the addition of cysticercosis and cystic echinococcosis to the global burden of disease initiative.
+She holds the Tier 1 CRC in Epidemiology and One Health.
+She is a pioneer in using innovative epidemiological and biostatistical methods to better determine how the interface among animals, environment and humans result in diseases or health for all living beings.
+She is a commissioner for the Lancet One Health Commission, co-directs two Canadian One Health networks on governance and mathematical modeling of infectious diseases.

-R. Nicholas Carleton Professor of Psychology, University of Regina
+R. Nicholas Carleton, Professor of Psychology, University of Regina

 Dr. R. Nicholas Carleton is a Professor of Psychology at the University of Regina and the founding Scientific Director of the Canadian Institute for Public Safety Research and Treatment.
-His work has impacted mental health outcomes, practices, and policies in Canada and internationally through the development and integration of systems for Public Safety Personnel mental health research, assessment, and treatment.
-His efforts have galvanized Public Safety Personnel research, setting the stage to tangibly improve mental health for all Canadians.
-Carleton maintains a small private practice for military and public safety personnel who have anxiety-related disorders, particularly posttraumatic stress disorder.
+His work has impacted mental health outcomes, practices, and policies in Canada and internationally through the development and integration of systems for mental health research, assessment, and treatment for first responders and other public safety personnel.
+He is leading the RCMP Longitudinal Study, a key element of the Federal Framework on Posttraumatic Stress Disorder.
+His efforts have galvanized public safety personnel research, setting the stage to tangibly improve mental health for all Canadians.

-David Chitayat Head, The Prenatal Diagnosis and Medical Genetics Program, Department of Obstetrics and Gynecology, Mount Sinai Hospital, University of Toronto
+David Chitayat, Head, The Prenatal Diagnosis and Medical Genetics Program, Department of Obstetrics and Gynecology, Mount Sinai Hospital, University of Toronto